Dr-Joe-Roberts/olfactometeR/README.md

     |        4        |       29.18       |       0.49        |          2           |             |
     |        5        |      109.45       |       1.82        |          2           |             |

-##### 2\. `record_y_tube()` for experiments using Y-tube olfactometers
+##### 2\. `record_y_tube()`

-Each of the two Y-tube olfactometer arm corresponds to a numerical key, `1` or `2`.
-When a study subject enters one of the olfactometer arms and crosses the pre-determined line to indicate a decision has been made the user must use the corresponding numerical key to record the individual as having made a choice.
-Recording will automatically end once a choice has been made and entered into the console, which will display a summary results table in the console.
+Each of the two Y-tube olfactometer arm corresponds to a numerical key `(1:2)`.
+When the study subject enters one of the olfactometer arms and crosses the pre-determined line to indicate a decision has been made, the user must press the numerical key assigned to the entered olfactometer arm to record the individual as having made a choice.
+Recording will automatically end once a choice has been entered into the console, which will display a summary results table in the console.

 Example: